ABOUT

 Asger Wretlind

-Asger is a PhD student in the Systems Medicine group at Steno Diabetes Center.
-His PhD project looks into individual metabolic response to diabetes treatments and investigate biomarkers that can be used to direct personalized treatment.
+Asger is a Postdoc at King's College London with an affiliation to Steno Diabetes Center, where he did his PhD.
+His PhD project looked into individual metabolic response to diabetes treatments and investigate biomarkers that can be used to direct personalized treatment.

 Karolina Sulek